 3. Review Your Estimate

-The result shows an estimated monthly SNAP amount, a calculation breakdown, special-rule notes, suggested documents, and an official state application resource.
+The result shows an estimated monthly SNAP amount, a calculation breakdown, special-rule notes, suggested documents, and an official application resource.

-Start With the SNAP Eligibility Calculator
+Start With the SNAP and Food Stamp Benefits Calculator

 Use the main calculator if you want a general SNAP estimate.
 It asks for common information used in SNAP screening, including household size, monthly income, housing costs, utilities, dependent care, child support paid, and medical expenses for elderly or disabled household members.